storacha/specs/w3-access.md

 }
 ```

 In the background, the new device polled [access claim] and once the request was authorized it received the delegation from an account along with an [attestation] from the service proving that Alice has authorized it.
-This allows the new device to acces the [space].
+This allows the new device to access the [space].

 ### Sharing access with a friend